 Explore organizational leadership roles-visionary, manager, director, change agent, supervisor, coach and mentor.
 Identify how leadership styles influence the direction of the organization.
 Develop an appreciation for how leaders affect day-to-day operations.
 Examine how effective leaders communicate operational, tactical, strategic and managerial decisions.

-In this course you will examine the ways you can lead and manage teams effectively even when you may not have direct authority over team members.
-Understand hierarchies and team dynamics.
-Know when and when not to use teams.
-Learn how to align teams with organizational goals, manage expectations, communicate, and close out a team project.
+Examine how effective teams are led and managed even when you may not have direct authority over team members.
+Understand hierarchies, team dynamics, when and when not to use teams, aligning teams with organizational goals, managing expectations, communication, and closing out a team project.

-Develop effective conflict management skills by learning how and when conflicts arise, and identifying approaches to manage conflicts with subordinates, peers and supervisors.
+Develop effective conflict management skills.
+Learn how and when conflicts arise, and identify approaches to manage conflicts with subordinates, peers and supervisors.
 Know how to engender good will and develop win-win conflict management tactics.
-Identify interpersonal relationship styles and create conflict resolution strategies, and align with individual and organizational goals.
+Identify interpersonal relationship styles and create conflict resolution strategies that align with individual and organizational goals.

 Explore the roles and responsibilities of supervisors and managers in developing, monitoring and managing individual performance standards.
 Topics include motivation, goal setting, supervisory excellence, communication skills, reviewing and managing performance, reward systems, continuous process improvement, situational leadership and aligning performance expectations with your organizations's mission, vision and values.